boyander/runpyspark/README.md

-# Easy to use apache spark script
+# Easy to use environment with `jupyter notebook` and apache spark.

-Just copy the `runPySpark.sh` script into your prefered directory and inside it run:
+Instead of opening `jupyter notebook`, just copy the `runPySpark.sh` script into your prefered directory and inside it run:

 ```bash
     $ bash runPySpark.sh
 ```

+It will open `pyspark` configured with jupyter notebook ready to use.

 **IMPORTANT:** Before running the `runPySpark.sh` script, ensure you have followed the checklist for your OS.